 - A. Team.
-A school team shall not play more than nine games seven games five games at each level of competition, exclusive of the state championships. - B. Individual.
-A student shall not participate in more than nine weeks seven weeks five weeks, exclusive of the state championships.
-A student may participate in only one jamboree. - C. Jamboree.
+A school team shall not play more than 24 games 14 games 18 games at each level of competition exclusive of varsity district playoffs and state championships. - B. Individual.
+A student shall not participate in more than five quarters per day and in not more than 24 games 14 games 18 games per season, exclusive of varsity district playoffs and state championships.
+Overtime periods shall be considered an extension of the previous quarter, and participation for any length of time in a quarter shall constitute a quarter.
+For the purposes of this rule, participation during the same day in five quarters shall be considered participation in one game.
+A student may participate in only one jamboree.

+C. Jamboree.
 A school may participate in only one jamboree at each level of competition.
 A jamboree shall include at least three teams and shall not be counted as a contest.
-Jamborees may be held only on the Friday of Week 34 of the NFHS Standardized Calendar (February 26, 2021) and for 30 days thereafter. - 1) Reminder.
-All participants must have completed a minimum of nine days of actual field practice prior to the jamboree. - 2) In a jamboree, each team is allowed a total of 36 offensive snaps from the line of scrimmage.
-Any kicking play (e.g., punt, extra point, field goal) counts as an offensive snap. - 3) Four-team format.
-Twelve offensive snaps against each opponent 36 total snaps. - 4) Three-team format.
-Eighteen offensive snaps against each opponent 36 total snaps. - 5) Students participating in jamborees shall adhere to the individual participation limitations set forth in this Handbook.
-Participation against a single opponent in a jamboree shall count as one quarter toward the weekly limit.
+Jamborees may be held only on the first playing date and for 30 days thereafter.
+A jamboree shall be limited to not more than a total of 24 minutes (three or more teams) and to not more than one contest against any school.
+Students participating in jamborees shall adhere to the individual participation limitations set forth in this Handbook.
+Participation against a single opponent in a jamboree shall count as one quarter toward the daily limit.
 A student may participate in only one jamboree.

-D. Quarter Rule.
+D. Five-Quarter Rule.